U.S. Supreme Court will not shield gun maker from Sandy Hook lawsuit

 WASHINGTON (Reuters) - The U.S. Supreme Court on Tuesday dealt a blow to the firearms industry, rejecting Remington Arms Co’s bid to escape a lawsuit by families of victims aiming to hold the gun maker liable for its marketing of the assault-style rifle used in the 2012 Sandy Hook school massacre that killed 20 children and six adults.

-The justices turned away Remington’s [REARM.UL] appeal of a ruling by Connecticut’s top court to let the lawsuit proceed despite a federal law that broadly shields firearms manufacturers from liability when their weapons are used in crimes.
+The justices turned away Remington’s appeal of a ruling by Connecticut’s top court to let the lawsuit proceed despite a federal law that broadly shields firearms manufacturers from liability when their weapons are used in crimes.
 The lawsuit will move forward at a time of high passions in the United States over the issue of gun control.

 The family members of nine people slain and one survivor of the Sandy Hook massacre filed the lawsuit in 2014.
 Remington was backed in the case by a number of gun rights groups and lobbying organizations including the powerful National Rifle Association, which is closely aligned with Republicans including President Donald Trump.
 The NRA called the lawsuit “company-killing.”